ryanafolk/phycella_project/README.md

 In the main directory, r scripts give the analysis with all taxa (`MDS_combined.r`) and subset analyses following the BPP taxon subsets (`MDS_set1.r`, `MDS_set2.r`, `MDS_set3.r`, and `MDS_set4.r`), with corresponding CSVs giving the distance matrices for each MDS.
 Plots from these R scripts are given in the `plots` directory and input molecular data are given in the `alignments` directory.

 ### morphological_MDS
 There are two subdirectories with the same missing data treatment as iBPP (missing data kept or removed).
-In each analysis, the input trait data are in `phycella_trait.py`, the analysis script to generate the distance matrix is `phycella_trait.py`, the distance matrix is `distancematrix.csv`, the MDS script is `pcoa_traitdata.r`, and R plots are in the subdirectory `plots`.
+In each analysis, the input trait data are in `trait_data`, the analysis script to generate the distance matrix is `phycella_trait.py`, the distance matrix is `distancematrix.csv`, the MDS script is `pcoa_traitdata.r`, and R plots are in the subdirectory `plots`.

 ## phylogenetics
 This directory gives trees and alignments for phylogenetic analyses.
 The subdirectories are: